griga23/shoe-store/lab1.md

 Let's try Flink time windowing functions for shoe order records.
 Column names “window_start” and “window_end” are comminly used in Flink's window operations, especially when dealing with event time windows.

-Find amount of orders for one minute intervals.
+Find amount of orders for 1 minute intervals (tumbling window aggregation).
 ```
 SELECT
  window_end,